kiewic/PowerBI-WaffleChart/Visual/Locale.md

 #Getting Locale in Custom Visuals

-Visuals can now know PowerBI's locale, so they can display localized information.
-(read more about [Supported languages and countries/regions for Power BI](https://powerbi.microsoft.com/en-us/documentation/powerbi-supported-languages/))
+Visuals can now know PowerBI's locale, so they can display localized information (read more about [Supported languages and countries/regions for Power BI](https://powerbi.microsoft.com/en-us/documentation/powerbi-supported-languages/))

 For example, getting locale in the sample BarChart.